cloudmesh-community/fa19-516-159/project/report.md

 10/20

-Created Amazon AWS account and added credential information into Cloudmesh.
-Attempted, unsuccessfully, to launch an AWS VM with Cloudmesh.
+Created Amazon AWS account. added "cloudmesh" user, and added access key information into cloudmesh.yaml.
+Attempted, unsuccessfully, to launch an AWS VM with Cloudmesh (can not refresh image list).

 10/21

-Created dockerfile and docker compose file to spin up a Docker container running Airflow.
+Created [dockerfile](/docker/Dockerfile) and [docker compose file](/docker/docker-compose.yaml) to spin up a Docker container running Airflow.

 10/24